 2) deal with overdrafts, late fees in case of rent.

 This further worsens their financial health leading to repeat late rent payments and potentially to eviction.
-Good people shouldn’t have to leave and we’d love to work with landlords to take care of the financial health of their residents.
+Good people shouldn’t have to leave and we are partnering with landlords to improve the financial health of their residents.

 Q: So, coming out from all the government mandates and now into high inflation our industry is being negatively affected – Koray, what late payment trends are you seeing these days?